UXDProtocol/uxd-program/README.md

 ### `DepositInsuranceToMangoDepository` / `WidthdrawInsuranceFromMangoDepository`

-Deposit can just use the default Mango deposit.
-But that's better to use a interface doing it all through the program for coherence.

 Withdraw need to be specific cause it's PDA own accounts.

 This would be used to add USDC to a depository mango account to fund it's insurance fund in UXD case.

 ### `setRedeemableGlobalSupplyCap`

-Change the value of the global supply cap (virtual, not on the mint) for the Redeemable controller by the Controller.
+Change the value of the global supply cap (virtual, not on the mint) for the Redeemable by the Controller.

 ### `setMangoDepositoriesRedeemableSoftCap`

-Change the value of the Mango Repositories operation Redeemable cap, prevent minting/redeeming over this limit.
+Change the value of the Mango Depositories operations (Mint/Redeem) Redeemable cap, prevent minting/redeeming over this limit.

 ## User instructions

 They allow end users to mint and redeem UXD, they are permissionless.
-Keep in mind all described steps are done during an atomic instruction, one fails and it's all abort.
+Keep in mind all described steps are done during an atomic instruction, one fails and it's all aborted.

 ### `mint_uxd`

-Send collateral to the `Depository` taking that given mint Open equivalent perp position (FoK with the provided slippage) Check that the position was fully openned else abort Deduct perp opnening fees
+Send collateral to the `Depository` taking that given mint Estimate how much fill we can get to know how much collateral need to be actually deposited to mango to improve efficiency Open equivalent perp position (FoK with the provided slippage) Check that the position was fully openned else abort Deduct perp opnening fees from the quote amount
-Mint equivalent amount of UXD to user (as the value of the short perp)
+Mint equivalent amount of UXD to user (as the value of the short perp - taker fees)

 ### `redeem_uxd`